𓆈 IG

 <aside> <img src="/icons/asterisk_lightgray.svg" alt="/icons/asterisk_lightgray.svg" width="40px" /> updates–

 Our online workshop, ‘How to Make a Gong at Home | DIY Instrument Tutorial Inspired by Southeast Asian Traditions,’ is live on Lincoln Center YouTube!
-The workshop is designed for all ages, featuring in a virtual create-athon style.
+The workshop is designed for all ages and features a virtual create-athon style.

-Listen to Signal to Noise’s curators discuss our piece among others in the show:
+Listen to Signal to Noise’s curators discuss our piece, among others, in the show:

 https://www.dublab.com/archive/gulnihal-w-elekhlekha-gtalks-radio-x-new-inc-03-04-25